 2. Depersonalization

-Depersonalization may make a person feel like a robot, begin to see patients as “impersonal objects” or feel as if in a dreamlike state.
+Depersonalization may make CNAs feel like robots, begin to see patients as “impersonal objects” or behave as if in a dreamlike state.

 While experiencing burnout, people also tend to have a reduced sense of accomplishment.
 Since poor performance can be a result of emotional or physical exhaustion, that may be warranted, although it isn’t always.